Inflammation and Heart Disease

 The presence of blood cholesterol alone doesn’t always mean clogged arteries, but when there’s chronic inflammation in our bodies, our arteries may respond to cholesterol differently.
 It’s not a mechanical process, in which our arteries just slowly “fill up” with cholesterol.
 Rather it’s a dynamic one, created by the body’s wayward attempt to heal itself.

 Here’s how it works: The lining of an inflamed artery puts out a protein that causes low-density lipoprotein (LDL), or “bad” cholesterol, to adhere within its walls.
 White blood cells migrate to the scene, embedding themselves in the arterial walls to engulf the LDL.
 That sets in motion a process that, over time, converts LDL into plaque within the artery walls.
-Then, “more white blood cells attack the plaque as though it were a germ,” explains Mark Liponis, M.D., Chief Medical Officer of Canyon Ranch, and “in doing so, they make the plaque more liquid and more unstable.”
+Then, “more white blood cells attack the plaque as though it were a germ,” explains Mark Liponis, M.D., Canyon Ranch physician (1994 – 2018), and “in doing so, they make the plaque more liquid and more unstable.”

 Eventually, the plaque ruptures through the artery walls like a pimple bursting through skin, and a blood clot forms to seal the hole.
 These clots can block blood flow entirely and cause a heart attack.
 The inflammatory process also damages the lining of the arteries which can lead to problems controlling blood pressure and regulating blood sugar.